Intergenerational equity

-The U.S. national debt is often cited as an example of intergenerational inequity, as future generations will have the responsibility of paying it off.
-The U.S. National Debt has grown substantially over the past several decades.

-Intergenerational equity in economic, psychological, and sociological contexts, is the idea of fairness or justice between generations.
+Intergenerational equity in economic, psychological, and sociological contexts, is the notion of fairness or justice between generations.
 The concept can be applied to fairness in dynamics between children, youth, adults, and seniors.
 It can also be applied to fairness between generations currently living and future generations.

 Conversations about intergenerational equity may include basic human needs, economic needs, environmental needs and subjective human well-being.
 It is often discussed in public economics, especially with regard to transition economics, social policy, and government budget-making.
 Many cite the growing U.S. national debt as an example of intergenerational inequity, as future generations will shoulder the consequences.
 Intergenerational equity is also explored in environmental concerns, including sustainable development, and climate change.
 The continued depletion of natural resources that has occurred in the past century will likely be a significant burden for future generations.
 Intergenerational equity is also discussed with regard to standards of living, specifically on inequities in the living standards experienced by people of different ages and generations.
 Intergenerational equity issues also arise in the arenas of elderly care, social justice, and housing affordability.